-Specific Outcomes Assessment Criteria Assessment Tasks At the end of this course, students should be able to: The evidence students must provide in order to show that they are competent How evidence of competence is collected Understand the background of, and the need for, civil procedure rules in South Africa The students is able to identify the context and purpose of rules in civil litigation Written TestWrittenexamination Identify preliminary issues in civil procedure The student is able to correctly identify issues of standing, jurisdiction as well as identify the cause of action in matters Written TestWrittenexamination Understand the difference between action and application proceedings The student is able to identify the appropriate proceedings to follow from a given set of facts and explain why.
-Written TestWrittenexaminationClass exercises Know and understand the A student is able to understand which pleading to file and what Written Test purpose and content of major pleadings stage of a dispute.
-Furthermore, a student is able to list and discuss the content of the WrittenExaminationClass Exercises Identify the legal procedure to be followed in a specific matter pleading.
-Students are able to correctly apply their knowledge of civil procedure to a given set of facts.
-Written Assignment Written Examination Written Test
+Specific Outcomes Assessment Criteria Assessment Tasks At the end of this course, students should be able to: The evidence students must provide in order to show that they are competent How evidence of competence is collected Understand the background of, and the need for, civil procedure rules in South Africa The students is able to identify the context and purpose of rules in civil litigation Written Test Written examination Identify preliminary issues in civil procedure The student is able to correctly identify issues of standing, jurisdiction as well as identify the cause of action in matters Written Test Written examination Understand the difference between action and application proceedings The student is able to identify the appropriate proceedings to follow from a given set of facts and explain why.
+Written Test Written examination Class exercises Know and understand the A student is able to understand which pleading to file and what Written Test purpose and content of major pleadings stage of a dispute.
+Furthermore, a student is able to list and discuss the content of the pleading.
+Written Examination Class Exercises Written Assignment Identify the legal procedure to be followed in a specific matter Students are able to correctly apply their knowledge of civil procedure to a given set of facts.
+Written Examination Written Test